Jnaesi/P3-Battleships/README.md

 * [Deployment](#Deployment)

 ### Strategy Plane
 * Battleships Game is intended to be a fun game for individual users to play for short periods of time.
-The graphical elements and overall design of games immediately provide the user with a visual indicator of what the site is about and set the tone of the interaction.
+The simplicity of the game immediately provide the user with a visual indicator of what the game is about and set the tone of the interaction immediately.

 ### How To Play
-Game types
-1. Single_player.py
+1. Single player mode.
   - Computer randomly places 5 ships, player has 10 guesses

 Legend: